RESNA Standards Committee on Emergency Stair Travel Devices for Individuals with Disabilities (ESTD)

 Click here to access the RESNA Position Paper on the Use of Evacuation Chairs.

-The RESNA Standards Committee on Emergency Stair Travel Devices (ESTD) will meet virtually on Wednesday, March 22, 2017 from 2:00-3:00pm Eastern.
-Currently, the ESTD Committee has underrepresented interest categories; in particular, there is a lack of consumers, building owners and managers, code developers/code enforcement, insurance, and testing organizations and facilities.
+The RESNA Standards Committee on Emergency Stair Travel Devices (ESTD) will meet virtually on Wednesday, June 27 2018 from 2:00-3:00pm Eastern and same time on Wednesday, July 25, 2018.
+Currently, the ESTD Committee has underrepresented interest categories; in particular, there is a lack of consumers, building owners and managers, insurance, and testing organizations and facilities.
 For more information about committee participation, please contact the ESTD officers or Yvonne Meding.

 Chair: Glenn Hedman